SAR-ARD/s1ard/docs/general/usage.rst

 The product of the source scenes that should be processed.

+- **datatake**

+The datatake ID in hexadecimal representation, e.g. 04EBF7.

 - **work_dir**

 ``work_dir`` is the main directory in which any subdirectories and files are stored that are generated during processing.